 Faced with some bits and pieces of cheese in the fridge, I thought I would try my hand at a savoury waffle for lunch today, and these waffles with Gruyère and fresh thyme were absolutely scrumptious!
 The cheese adds lovely savouriness to the waffles and pairs wonderfully with a simple green salad on the side, dressed lightly with a mustard vinaigrette.

+Happy New Year everyone!
+I hope you have all had a good start to 2012 with lots of fine celebrations, good food and good company.
 Christmas for us is usually spent with our family in Brittany, a cold and windy region in the north-west of France.
 Except, this year, it was thankfully not so cold and windy, which meant that my Ugg boots which I had lugged with me on the 9 hour

 I adore artichokes.
 As a child, my mother would boil a whole artichoke for my dinner on those nights when she was preoccupied with other things or, more likely, fed up with cooking and needed to give me a no-fuss dinner.
 Hard task given that I was a fussy eater for most of my life.
 But I always enjoyed my solitary meal of boiled artichokes which I would ceremoniously sit down to in

 I have a real soft spot for madeleines.
 It could be because I have very early memories of eating these dainty little cakes, their light sponginess making them the perfect snack for little hands.
 The madeleines of my childhood were always plain or lemon flavoured.
 These days, recipes abound with countless variations of flavours for these little cakes, both sweet and savoury.
 And I love them all!
 One particular variation which I make

 A Kugelhopf is an iconic cake of the Alsace.
 If you ever travel to this part of France, especially for the famous Christmas markets in the picturesque village of Strasbourg, you will find stores overflowing with the traditional and colourfully decorated Kugelhopf moulds.
 It’s tempting to purchase a few, either as a decorative souvenir or indeed as intended for use in the kitchen, but they are rather heavy and make juggling cups of Glühwein (mulled

 If I had to name one dessert as my “desert island dessert”, it would probably have to be profiteroles.
 It seems most people are abuzz with French macaroons these days (which I also adore) but, to me, the profiterole is what encapsulates a typically French dessert.
 There is something about the sweet custard encased in a soft choux pastry and then covered with a decadent chocolate sauce.
 Whenever I see it on a

 When hubby is on his own, he tends to cook really simple food like pasta.
 Just pasta.
 Oh and maybe a grating of parmesan cheese if there happens to be some in the fridge.
 Or he might just boil potatoes.
 Or he goes all out and raids my cookbook collection to produce something really elaborate and exquisite, and will then cheekily send me a photo to show me what I’m missing out on.

+I am proud to present to you a specialty of my husband, made by my husband.
 Dear hubby happens to like cooking but unfortunately has few opportunities in the kitchen, mainly because I’m always hogging the kitchen space.
 But on those occasions when I’m absolutely exhausted from work or just sheer lazy, hubby will venture into the kitchen, probably secretly excited at the prospect of (finally) cooking and being able to choose the